Rparlin/DS_Projects/README.md

 # DS_Projects
-## A collection of Data Science Projects available to the public.
+## Hello!
+This repo is a small collection of Data Science related work I wanted to share!

 Included in this repo are a collection of material (scripts, reports, graphics, etc.) that showcase a portion of my recent work.
 Each section below provides a little detail about the material in the repo.